kryptous060/Box-term/README.md

 # Box: On-Device AI.
 No Cloud.
 No Compromise.

 **What makes Box unique?** You can sit at your desk, tap two buttons, and have a real flowing voice conversation with an AI — no wake word, no account, no server, no subscription.
 It listens, thinks, and speaks back sentence by sentence before it's even finished generating.
 Point the camera at something and ask about it out loud.
 The AI sees it and answers.
 All of it runs on the phone in your hand, completely offline, faster than you'd expect.

+Expect broken Features if you are using a Custom OS.

 ---